-Soil is one of the most important conditions for growing plants.
-Mistakes in this matter can have a negative effect on the development and prosperity of the plant.
+Soil is one of the most essential conditions for growing plants.
+Mistakes in this matter can negatively affect the plant’s development and prosperity.

-Heuchera likes slightly acidic or neutral soil.
-Soil pH should be in the 5.5-7.0 range.
-Also, the soil should be well-drained and nutritious.
+QUICK ANSWER: Heuchera likes slightly acidic or neutral soil.
+The soil pH should be in the 5.5-7.0 range.
+It should also be well-drained and nutritious.

 Best soil pH for heucheras

 The best pH for Coral Bells is between 5.5 and 7.0.
-It is in such a soil it will absorb all necessary substances and thrive.
-So you can say that heuchera is partly an acid-loving plant.
+In such soil, the plant will absorb all necessary substances and thrive.
+So, you can say that heuchera is partly an acid-loving plant.

 If the soil is too acidic (pH<5.5), heuchera will not take up phosphorus, and the root system will suffer.
 As a result, the leaves will turn yellow or brown.